Jogues/SmokeTest/README.md

 # SmokeTest

-Dependancy:
-behave
-python 2.7
+Dependancy: behave, python 2.7 and selenium
-selenium

 Steps to run the Script
 1. Go to environment.py and modify the location of the Chromedriver